paulhibbitts/cmpt-363/docs/221/week-07.md

 # Reading week

-No live sessions, required readings, one-minute summaries or visual journal this week.
+No live sessions, required readings, one-minute summaries or visual journal entry this week.